-1 yr old & 4 yr old Relocated with Mother.
+1 yr old & 4 yr old relocated from New South Wales to Queensland with the Mother.

 Father’s first 3 months time supervised at Harmony House.

 Mother allowed to stay where she relocated in Queensland.

 There was an issue of whether the Father had consented to the move and some evidence he had, by having moved there himself for a period of time to study.

 There was extended family living in Queensland and the Children were well settled there by the time the Father brought his application.